 02 Mar Climate Change Law Blog Series: Cities and Climate Change

 This is the third post in the Environmental Law Centre’s new blog series exploring climate change law in Canada.
 This blog series will provide updates on climate change law developments and include insights from our related law reform research.
 This blog series is generously funded by the Alberta Law Foundation.
+In this post, we look at cities and climate change.

 Cities are the drivers of progress and innovation, and through the Compact of Mayors, they can help nations set new, aggressive climate targets over the next year.